 Another important consideration is ensuring your facility can accommodate all users, including those with disabilities.
 This can be an additional startup cost depending on the laws in your state or province.

-5. Streamline Operations with Facility Management Software
+5. Streamline Operations with Baseball Facility Management Software

 Using a modern software solution is crucial for the ongoing success of your business.
 Two of the biggest challenges an indoor baseball facility faces are: